openturns/openturns/python/doc/theory/data_analysis/quantile_confidence_estimation.rst

     \Prob{x_{\alpha} \leq X_{(k)}} \geq \beta \qquad

-As equation :eq:`EqOrderStatB` implies:
+As equation :eq:`EqOrderStatB` can be written as:

 .. math::
     :label: EqOrderStat2B

     1-F_{X_{(k)}}(x_{\alpha})\geq \beta

-This implies:
+or even as:

 .. math::

     F_{\sampleSize, \alpha}(k-1)\geq \beta

-The smallest rank :math:`k_{sol}` such that the previous equation is satisfied is:
+then, the smallest rank :math:`k_{sol}` such that the previous equation is satisfied is:

 .. math::